AstridSlet/cool_programmer_tshirts2.0/README.md

 ## Project information
 This repository contains code for reproducing our analysis regarding gender bias in Danish pre-trained word embeddings.
 The steps include: 1) removing gender bias in the word embeddings with hard-debiasing [Bolukbasi et al. (2016)](https://proceedings.neurips.cc/paper/2016/file/a486cd07e4ac3d270571622f4f316ec5-Paper.pdf), and 2) Assessing bias in the word embeddings with the Word Embeddings Association Test (WEAT) [Caliskan et al. (2017)](http://omeka.unibe.ch/files/original/49b5837cb8707025e98129ca035026e0f2143d76.pdf).

-The first part (removing bias) produces a debiased version of the input word-embedding, which is saved to the folder 'embeddings'.
+The first part (removing bias) produces a debiased version of the input word-embedding, which is saved to the folder ```embeddings```.

 The second part (assessing bias) produces WEAT scores for two of the gender biases from Caliskan et al. (2017): career-family and math-arts.